Food and drink

 Where to eat

-Broadly speaking, eating establishments divide into three main types: cheap and unpretentious local cafés (known variously as dhabas, bhojanalayas and udipis); Indian restaurants aimed at more affluent locals; and tourist restaurants.
+Broadly speaking, eating establishments divide into three main types: cheap and unpretentious local cafés (known variously as dhabas, bhojanalayas and udupis); Indian restaurants aimed at more affluent locals; and tourist restaurants.
 Dhabas and bhojanalayas are cheap cafés, where food is basic but often good, consisting of vegetable curry, dhal (a kind of lentil broth), rice or Indian bread (the latter more standard in the north) and sometimes meat.
 Often found along the sides of highways, dhabas traditionally cater to truck drivers – one way of telling a good dhaba is to judge from the number of trucks parked outside.
 Bhojanalayas are basic eating places, usually found in towns (especially around bus stands and train stations) in the north and centre of the country; they tend to be vegetarian, especially those signed as “Vaishno”.
 Both dhabas and bhojanalayas can be grubby – look them over before you commit yourself.
-The same is rarely true of their southern equivalent, udipi canteens, which offer cheap, delicious snacks such as masala dosa, iddli, vada and rice-based dishes, all freshly cooked to order and served by uniformed waiters.
+The same is rarely true of their southern equivalent, udupi canteens, which offer cheap, delicious snacks such as masala dosa, idli, vada and rice-based dishes, all freshly cooked to order and served by uniformed waiters.

 There are all sorts of Indian restaurants, veg and non-veg and typically catering to Indian businessmen and middle-class families.
 These are the places to go for reliably good Indian food at bargain prices.
 The more expensive Indian restaurants, such as those in five-star hotels, can be very expensive by local standards, but offer a rare chance to try top-notch classic Indian cooking, and still at significantly cheaper prices than you’d pay back home – assuming you could find Indian food that good.